Introduction to Databases — Final project

 The system maintains a list of hotels, with their names, addresses and an average review score, which is a real number denoting the average grade assigned to the hotel by its customers.
 Customers can write a review for an hotel; in which case the system stores the text of the review, the date and its author.
 When a customer books an hotel, the system keeps the price paid, the check-in and check-out dates and whether the breakfast is included.

-Creation of a relational database
+Design of a relational database

 You’ll now proceed to the definition of a relational database for our travel reservation system.
 First, you need to define the conceptual schema and then you’ll define the tables that compose the database.